MetPX/sarracenia/doc/Dev.rst

 What should be done prior to committing to the master branch?
 Checklist:

+- do development on some other branch.
+Usually the branch will be named after the issue being addressed.
+Example:  issue240, if we give up on an initial approach and start another one, there may be issue240_2 for a second attempt.
+There may also be feature branches, such as v03.
 - **flow_test works** (See Testing) The master branch should always be functional, do not commit code if the flow_test is not working.
 - Natural consequence: if the code changes means tests need to change, include the test change in the commit.
 - **update doc/** manual pages should get their updates ideally at the same time as the code.
-- Update CHANGES.txt to assist in the release process.
+- Update CHANGES.rst to assist in the release process.
 Describe changes in code.
+- use dch (and/or edit debian/changelog directly) with copy of CHANGES.rst
 - If the code has an impact (different configuration, change in behaviour) Update doc/UPGRADING.rst
+- issue pullrequest